mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And a class that encapsulated the behavior of searching for points of interest

-^ And from those we wanted to derive something more domain specific for our application, which is a class that encapsulates the behavior of getting a person's location and searching for some recommendations nearby.
+^ And from those we wanted to derive something more domain specific for our application, which is a class that encapsulates the behavior of getting a person's recommendations near where they are right now.

 ^ If our minds only thought of things in terms of inheritance we may be able to convince ourselves that we could use inheritance so that we take a base class and enchance its functionality.
 So we inherit from the location manager to enhance its functionality with the idea of being able to search for points of interest, and then we inherit from that to enchance its functionality with the idea of being able to layer in user recomendations.